 I believe that every Virginian deserves access to quality, affordable healthcare.
 But for decades, prescription drugs and healthcare premiums have been out of reach for far too many.
 When I was young, my aunt and I had to cut my grandmother’s life-saving prescriptions in half because the cost was simply too high.
-When I lived in Petersburg, I saw too many lives overtaken by drug addiction and mental healthcare issues that went untreated.
+When I lived in Petersburg, I saw too many lives overtaken by drug addiction and mental health issues that went untreated.

 We cannot ignore the significant and systemic flaws in our healthcare system.
-That’s why as Delegate, I
+That’s why as Delegate, I:

-- Supported the expansion of Medicaid to 400,000 newly insured Virginians
+- Supported the expansion of Medicaid to 400,000 newly insured Virginians.

-- Advocated for a paid family and medical leave program in our Commonwealth
+- Advocated for a paid family and medical leave program in our Commonwealth.

-- Led efforts to eliminate the 40-quarter rule, an unnecessary barrier that denies some immigrant populations from accessing basic healthcare services
+- Led efforts to eliminate the 40-quarter rule, an unnecessary barrier that denies some immigrant populations from accessing basic healthcare services.

-- Voted to ensure safer opioid dispensing practices, and to provide immunity to those community members who courageously report overdoses and help citizens get the aid they need
+- Voted to ensure safer opioid dispensing practices and to provide immunity to those community members who courageously report overdoses and help citizens get the aid they need.

 - Sponsored legislation asking the Department of Social Services to better track opioid usage among parents to better understand and target solutions for the foster care system.